 Vertical heat exchanger coupled ground source heat pump systems use the shallow geothermal energy as a heat source or sink for space heating or cooling.
-In opposition to horizontal ground heat exchangers, they present the advantage of occupying less land surface area that horizontal ground heat exchanger.
-However, studies in China (i.e. Li and Lai, 2015; Wang et al., 2012) warned on the irreversible cooling of the ground caused by yearly imbalances in heat extraction/injection from ground source heat pump, especially in cold areas where the cooling needs are low and for large-scale systems with long operational periods (Gao et al., 2015).
-Some studies showed that other ways to achieve sustainable heat extraction and eliminate the cooling load accumulated into the ground is to perform cyclic production or provide additional artificial heat recharge during the non-heating season, such as solar thermal energy and industrial waste heat recharge (Cui et al., 2015; Cruickshank and Baldwin, 2016).
-Experimental studies conducted by Trillat-Berdal et al. (2006) showed that the ground thermal loads could be balanced by a system combining geothermal coupled heat pump and thermal solar collector, when the excess heat not used for hot water heating is injected into the ground, and the heat pump either used in cooling or heating mode.
+As opposed to horizontal ground heat exchangers, they offer an advantage of occupying less land surface area than that of a horizontal ground heat exchanger.
+However, studies in China (i.e. Li and Lai, 2015; Wang et al., 2012) have warned on the irreversible cooling of the ground caused by yearly imbalances in heat extraction/injection from the ground source heat pump, especially in cold areas where the cooling needs are low and for large-scale systems with long operational periods (Gao et al., 2015).
+Several studies have shown that sustainable heat extraction and elimination of the cooling load accumulated into the ground can be achieved by cyclic production or through the provision of additional artificial heat recharge during the non-heating season, such as solar thermal energy and industrial waste heat recharge (Cui et al., 2015; Cruickshank and Baldwin, 2016).
+Experimental studies conducted by Trillat-Berdal et al. (2006) showed that the ground thermal loads could be balanced by a system combining a geothermal coupled heat pump and thermal solar collector, when the excess heat not used for hot water heating is injected into the ground, and the heat pump is used in either cooling or heating mode.
 Cui et al. (2015) performed similar analysis on the performances of seasonal storage of industrial waste heat, by developing a heat transfer model for vertical GHE boreholes with multi-stage series connections.

-The analysis presented in Fig. 5 confirmed that although a steady-state temperature can be obtained at the borehole, often interpreted by previous studies as an indication of efficient system, this steady state situation can hardly be reached away from it in the short-term (< 30 years) given the considered geological conditions (i.e. low geothermal heat flux, cold climate) and production scenario (i.e. constant heat extraction for 30 years).
+The analysis presented in Fig. 5 confirmed that although a steady-state temperature can be obtained at the borehole, often interpreted by previous studies as an indication of sustainable system, this steady state situation can hardly be reached away from it in the short-term (< 30 years) given the considered geological conditions (i.e. low geothermal heat flux, cold climate) and production scenario (i.e. constant heat extraction for 30 years).
 This will result in a high areal impact of heat extraction, that will expand over time if no heat recovery periods and/or cyclical production with periods of injection are performed, causing some interferences and environmental issues.

 Conclusion

-The aim of this study was to assess the spatial impact of heat extraction from BHE systems and the renewability of low-grade geothermal resources.
+The aim of this study was to assess the spatial impact of heat extraction from BHE systems and the sustainability of low-grade geothermal resources.
 We used simple analytical models to calculate subsurface energy balances in the Midlothian Coalfield in Scotland, considering heat extraction from a 50-m long vertical BHE.
 One-dimensional numerical models were used to verify the analytical solution and calculate axial recharge.
-We also extended the models in 3D to assess the effect of lateral recharge and the area of impact of heat extraction.
+We also extended the models into 3D to assess the effect of lateral recharge and the area of impact of heat extraction.
 Although previous studies aiming at assessing the long-term performances of BHE systems showed that steady-state production temperature can be reached after a few years of production, we here show that energy balance in the shallow sub-surface (i.e. < 100 m) cannot be naturally reached over the long term and thus steady-state temperature conditions cannot be reached away from the borehole.
-For a fixed GSHP set up and production period, our study show that the areal impact mostly depends on the conductivity of the ground.
+For a fixed GSHP set up and production period, our study shows that the areal impact mostly depends on the conductivity of the ground.
 Although high conductivity rocks are generally preferred to avoid a fast cooling at the borehole location and ensure sustainable BHE, it also considerably impacts the extent of heat depletion.
-In a context where geothermal energy becomes of real interest, constraining the footprint area of heat extraction is nevertheless essential to avoid interferences.
+In a context where geothermal energy becomes of real interest, constraining the footprint area of heat extraction is essential to avoid interferences.